Creating a load plan

 If you click on a container in this panel it will be expanded.
 Now you can change some container properties on the fly:

-You can pre load cargoes on pallets or boxes before being loaded into the containers.
-If you want to do that you need to select the “preload” column in the Data view for the cargoes you want to pre load and also select a pallet type.
-Read more about it here
+You can preload cargoes on pallets or boxes before being loaded into the containers.
+If you want to do that you need to select the “preload” column in the Data view for the cargoes you want to preload and also select a pallet type.
+You can read more about pallets under Working with pallets.

 When you are done, press “Create load plan” and watch the magic!